ASHWIN492/diamondPricePredictor/README.md

 This project is a web application that predicts the price of a diamond based on its characteristics using a machine learning model.
 The application is built using Python, with Streamlit as the web framework, and Scikit-learn for the machine learning components.

+# You can use the application directly through the following link: [Diamond Price Predictor](https://ashwin492-diamondpricepredictor-prediction-pipeline-pl4jvj.streamlit.app/).

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)